Canvassing (Parks and Recreation): Plot

-Leslie tries to get her boss Ron Swanson (Nick Offerman) to postpone the town hall meeting, but Ron says he cannot because the town manager Paul Iaresco (Phil Reeves) has "fast-tracked" the project.
+Leslie tries to get her boss Ron Swanson to postpone the town hall meeting, but Ron says he cannot because the town manager Paul Iaresco has "fast-tracked" the project.
 As the meeting begins, Leslie notices her mother has attended after all, along with many of the people critical of the project.
 Led by Kate Speevak, the crowd says they do not support the proposal and are angry an environmental study has not been conducted.
 Leslie tries to pretend April is a supportive resident, but one of the audience members recognizes her from the canvassing.

 When Ron tells Leslie to try to place a positive spin on the meeting and prevent a vote from occurring, Leslie attempts to filibuster the meeting.
 Kate pushes for a vote, but Leslie says she will not hold one until she has heard from each audience member individually.
 They criticize and yell at Leslie until 9 p.m., when she announces time is up and ends the meeting.
 Marlene, who privately described the meeting as a "train-wreck", nevertheless expresses her pride for Leslie with a smile.
 Although frustrated with the meeting itself, Leslie says she is happy to have hosted her first subcommittee meeting.
-When one resident, Lawrence (Eric Edelstein) says, "Hey park lady, you suck", Leslie says with pride, "Hear that?
+When one resident, Lawrence says, "Hey park lady, you suck", Leslie says with pride, "Hear that?
 He called me 'park lady'".